 is an artist and learning curator with a dual practice that is rooted in the politics of collaboration.
 Sophie’s artistic practise is a collaboration between herself and artist Kerri Jefferis, creating anarchic situations and improvised encounters with other people.
 The outcomes of these events have taken the form of sound, print, sculpture and film works.

-In Sophie’s professional practice as a learning curator, she has worked for Create London, setting up — a community and residency space in Dagenham.
-She established the Learning Programme for , and continues to support artist led projects in schools and community centres across north Kent.
+In Sophie’s professional practice as a learning curator, she has worked for Create London, setting up — a community and residency space in Dagenham, and she also established the Learning Programme for .
 More recently, Sophie started as the new ‘ Artist Facilitator for Chisenhale Studios — a free programme to help emerging artists develop their working practices.
 Sophie straddles her curatorial practice alongside her artistic practise with Kerri, doing residencies and other artistic projects all over the UK.

 - The evening will provide 5 slots to present and 5 slots to join the conversation